Buying real estate in the French Alps?

 What's the median and average house price in the French Alps as of 2026?

-At the median price of around 390,000 euros in the French Alps, a buyer can realistically expect a 3-bedroom house of about 100 to 120 square meters in a valley town like Cluses, Sallanches, or Albertville, though not in a ski-in/ski-out location or a prime resort.
+At the median price in the French Alps in 2026, a buyer can usually expect an older 3-bedroom house of about 100 to 115 m², often with a garden, but usually not in a prime lakefront, Geneva-border or ski-lift location.

 What's the cheapest livable house budget in the French Alps as of 2026?